chinese-quartet/docs.chinese-quartet.org/docs/data_pipelines/genomics/omics_data_format.md

 ## Omics Data Format

-The data format that can be analysed online are:
+The data format that can be analyzed online are:

 - Pair-end FASTQ files, with suffixes of _R1.fastq.gz and _R2.fastq.gz or _R1.fq.gz and _R2.fq.gz.